anderson-uchoa/repo_miner/README.md

 ### 3) Install Git
 > https://git-scm.com/downloads

--Note: if on Windows, Git should be added to the PATH variable
+- Note: if on Windows, Git should be added to the PATH variable
--Example: `C:\Program Files\Git\cmd`
+- Example: `C:\Program Files\Git\cmd`

 ### 4) Install necessary packages using pip (GitPython and PyDriller)